9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-ca/brand/trimark/shop-all:

-Total load time is 100.433 seconds
+Total load time is 48.81 seconds

-67% of CSS is unused, 2 total stylesheets
+NaN% of CSS is unused, 0 total stylesheets

-70% of JS is unused
+60% of JS is unused

 End of report for https://stagepcna.znodedev.com/en-ca/brand/trimark/shop-all